kdmulligan/processFCC/README.md

 to the broadband service.
 It simply means at least one location, person, or business in the Census Block has access to broadband at the reported speed/technology.
-It is important to consider this as it may lead to overreporting of broadband access within the FCC Fixed Broadband Deployment data.
-FCC data measures where there is access to broadband according to Internet service providers.
-Thus, the FCC data provides a picture of broadband claimed availability—what may be possible or what is potentially available at the physical or technological level.
+It is important to consider this as it may lead to over-reporting of broadband access within the FCC Fixed Broadband Deployment data.
+FCC data measures where there is broadband available according to internet service providers.
+Thus, the FCC data provides a picture of claimed availability—what may be possible or what is potentially available at the physical or technological level.

 Because the forms are submitted biannually, data is provided for June and December of each year beginning December 2014, and available through December 2020.
-Prior to December 2019 the datasets have additional columns indicating different upload and download speeds for consumer versus business customers, thus it is important to use the `get_colname` function in the package to get the proper column names for the datasets you are downloading and working with.
+Prior to December 2019 the data sets have additional columns indicating different upload and download speeds for consumer versus business customers, thus it is important to use the `get_colname` function in the package to get the proper column names for the data sets you are downloading and working with.

 ``` r